Healthdirect Free Australian health advice you can count on.

 What should I consider when choosing pain relief?

-Some medical conditions can affect which pain-relief methods you use.
-For example, if you have HIV, hepatitis B or hepatitis C, you should not use a pool for labour or birth.
-If you are not sure if you have a medical condition that may affect your pain-relief choice, ask your doctor or midwife.
-If your baby is born well before your due date, or if you are past your due date, this may also affect the types of pain relief that you can use.
+Some medical conditions can affect which pain relief methods you use.
+For example, if you have HIV, hepatitis B or hepatitis C, you may not be able to use a pool for labour or birth.
+If you are not sure if you have a medical condition that may affect your pain relief options, ask your doctor or midwife.
+If your baby is born well before your due date, or if you go into labour past your due date, this may also affect the types of pain relief that you can use.

-Your birth plan should include your pain-relief preferences during labour.
-Make sure your plan has enough detail, so that your care team and anyone coming with you into the labour ward can understand your wishes and know how to support you.
+Your birth plan should include your pain relief preferences during labour.
+Make sure your plan has enough detail, so that your care team and support people can understand your wishes and know how to support you.

 What if I change my mind during labour?

-It is not unusual for mothers to change their birth plan during labour.
-This might be because their labour experience is different from what they were expecting, or because of the mother’s or baby’s medical needs.
+It is not unusual for people to change their birth plan during labour.
+This might be because their labour experience is different from what they were expecting, or because of the your or your baby's medical needs.
 If you change your mind during labour, you should tell your support people your wishes so that they can help you.

 It is not always possible to change from one type of pain relief to another during labour.
-For example, you cannot give birth in water for at least 4 hours after you have had some types of medicines for pain relief.
+For example, you cannot use certain pain relief medicines before entering a bath or pool for pain relief, as these medicines can cause drowsiness.

 Who can I talk to for advice and support?